It is official. No longer is it just Europe and North America that need high potassium foods and less sodium. It is a worldwide problem.

 Where To Find Tables On This Site

-If you would like to see the potassium and sodium content of specific foods, as well as other macronutrients, go to the list of posts.
-It has a listing of posts with tables of foods in the major food groups.
+If you would like to see the potassium and sodium content of specific foods, click the tab labeled “links to Food Potassium Tables” at the top of the page.
+It has a links to posts with tables of foods in the major food groups.
 They have been divided into high potassium foods and low potassium foods.
 Some of the most commonly searched are the high potassium food items in vegetables, fruits, dried fruits, nuts, and dairy.